Ford Ranger 3.2 Diesel Engine Problems (FIXES)

 - Dirty-toothed gear on the flywheel.

-- CPS works itself loose resulting in contact with the toothed gear on the flywheel causing damage
+contact with the toothed gear on the flywheel causing damage

 Other Issues

 The straight-five engine or inline-five engine is a real Gem and almost as smooth as a 6-potter but still delivers decent torque and power throughout the rev range.
-The engine is robust and reliable and should give you many happy miles if taken care of properly.